 Oath of Vengeance Paladins are great at hitting things, so optimizing for a martial build is important.
-Oath of Vengeance will always stack into STR or DEX for their attack modifiers and will distribute their remaining resources to CON or CHA.
-Oath of Vengeance Paladins are already fantastic with mobility, so you don’t need to worry about movement options unless you want to take it to the extreme.
+Vengeance paladins will always stack into STR or DEX for their attack modifiers and will distribute their remaining resources to CON or CHA.
+They are already fantastic with mobility, so you don’t need to worry about movement options unless you want to take it to the extreme.

 Dragonborn: +2 to STR and +1 to CHA make Dragonborn an ideal racial bonus for Oath of Vengeance Paladins.
 Combine this with the breath weapon and damage reduction and you are looking at a very strong base build.

 Mountain Dwarf: Moutain Dwarves are a great choice for Oath of Vengeance Paladin builds.
 They get+2 to CON and STR, which gives them a headstart on ASIs over most classes.
 The free resistance to poison is just gravy.